Sutphen: Products

 On February 25, 2021, Sutphen announced it would return to manufacturing tractor drawn aerials (TDAs or tillers).
 The aerial device is the same as the SL models.
-A preview video was released on March 25, 2022 stating the first new TDA would be at FDIC.
-An announcement video for the SLTDA 105 released on April 28, 2022.
+A preview video was released on March 25, 2022, stating the first new TDA would be at FDIC International.
+An announcement video for the SLTDA 105 was released on April 28, 2022.

 Aerial platforms

 Mid-mount aerial platforms utilizing Cummins, Caterpillar, and Detroit Diesel engines, Allison transmissions, Hale and Waterous pumps.